epiccurious/jade-diy/README.md

 3. You're a normie who can't be bothered to learn how to operate a computer through the command line.
 We will be using the Terminal console, which some people find scary.
 It's not not hard, I promise.

-4. You you're not willing to [use Linux](https://ubuntu.com/tutorials/install-ubuntu-desktop).
-(This guide only supports Linux Ubuntu for now but planning to add macOS support soon once I iron out the brew dependencies.)
+4. You you're not willing to [use Linux](https://ubuntu.com/tutorials/install-ubuntu-desktop) or macOS.
+(This guide only supports Debian Linux and macOS for now but planning to eventually add support for other Linux distributions.)

 ## Why Should I Follow This Guide?